-3. It is often easiest to test commands by using a simple terminal emulator that can be used to interact with the instrument via the LAN or serial ports.
-One example is The PuTTY program available at http://www.putty.org/.
-Configuring PuTTY for Ethernet communications with the M22C is shown here.

-4. Keywords in all SCPI commands may be shortened.
-The short form of a keyword is the first four characters of the word, except if the fourth is a vowel.
+- 3. It is often easiest to test commands by using the Cryo-con utility software.
+Run the program, connect to the instrument and use the Interact mode to send commands and view the response.
+Alternatively, any communications program like Windows Hyperterminal can be used to interact with the instrument via the LAN or serial ports. - 4.
+For ease of software development, keywords in all SCPI commands may be shortened.
+The short form of a keyword is the first four characters of the word, except if the last character is a vowel.
 If so, the truncated form is the first three characters of the word.
 Some examples are: inp for input, syst for system alar for alarm etc.